Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

   > [Info] To be able to enter the supplier receipt in the system, they need to be released in the *Purchasing* module first.
 For detailed information, see [Check supplier receipts](#to-be-completed).
 Once they have been released in the *Purchasing* module, the status changes to **released** (colour yellow-green) in the *Status* column.

 11. Click the *Financial accounting takeover* tab and select the receipt to be entered in the system.

+  > [Info] When selecting a receipt, the receipt data are displayed in the entry line.
+Some changes can still be made here before takeover and saved with the [SAVE] button.

-Double check all booking details.
-Click the [TAKE OVER SELECTED ONES] button.
+ Double check all booking details and, if no further changes are needed, click the [TAKE OVER SELECTED ONES] button.
  The receipt is now registered in the *Accounting* module.
 The booking is displayed in the bookings list.
 An open item for the corresponding supplier (creditor) is created.

   ![Financial accounting takeover](/Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsTakeover.png "[Financial accounting takeover]")